Chapter 13 Bankruptcy Basics

 Debt Limits for Chapter 13 Bankruptcy

-If your debts exceed the Chapter 13 limits, you can't file for Chapter 13 bankruptcy.
-Learn how much secured and unsecured debt you can have when filing for Chapter 13 bankruptcy.
+Chapter 13 filers can't owe more than the current Chapter 13 debt limits.
+Learn how much secured and unsecured debt is allowed in Chapter 13 bankruptcy.

 -